 Ogoun and Dambala Masks.
 You can cast the polymorph spell.
 If you are later able to prepare the spell, it instead costs 2 less mana points (minimum 1) while the mask is active (this cancels out the penalty from the Loa spellcasting feature above).
 This is usually used to turn yourself into a snake, or turn your enemy into a frog or likewise helpless critter.

 The Dark Mask.
 You cast the big bad voodoo spell.
-This mask also costs 6 mana points to use.
+This costs 16 mana.

 Pit of Shadows.
 Starting on 15th level, whenever you cast the darkness spell, you can reduce its duration to Concentration (Partial), up to 1 minute.
-While enhanced this way, however, all spells you cast that deal shadow damage or that conjure shadows cost one less mana point (minimum 0), so long the spell does not target an area or a creature outside the darkness.
+While enhanced this way, however, all spells you cast that deal shadow damage or that conjure shadows cost 2 less mana points (minimum 0), so long the spell does not target an area or a creature outside the darkness.
 If the darkness spell was heightened by your Voodoo Ritualist ability (making it more resilient against being defeated by light spells), then spells that deal shadow damage or conjure shadows are similarly heightened (as described under the spells’ descriptions).

 Once this feature is used, it cannot be used again until after a long rest.
 Alternatively, this ability can consume one of the uses of a mask you didn’t use yet.